Rongotai (electorate): History

 King announced in March 2017 that she was stepping down from her role as Labour's deputy leader and would retire from politics at the 2017 general election.
 The electorate of Rongotai was won in the election by Paul Eagle, retaining it for Labour.

 During the 2020 general election, Eagle retained Rongotai for Labour based on preliminary results.
 Eagle announced in June 2022 that he would contest the 2022 Wellington City mayoral election and should he be successful, he would resign from Parliament and trigger a by-election.

+The 2025 boundary review required a reduction in North Island electorates by one to reflect nationwide population shifts.
+The three Wellington City electorates (Rongotai, Wellington Central and Ōhāriu) were all underpopulated.
+All were abolished.
+The suburbs of Mount Cook and Brooklyn from Wellington Central were combined with the former Rongotai electorate and the new electorate was named Wellington Bays.

 Members of Parliament

 Unless otherwise stated, all MPs terms began and ended at general elections.